-- 2 Complete your registration by clicking on Apply next to the exam name and clicking Submit when you have entered all required information into the application form. - 3 Once your your registration is approved, Prometric will send you an Authorization to Test (ATT) email notification.
-You must log back in to your dashboard to schedule your exam.
+- 2 Complete your registration by clicking on Apply next to the exam name and clicking Submit when you have entered all required information into the application form. - 3 Once your registration is approved, Prometric will send you an Authorization to Test (ATT) email notification.
+You must log back into yourdashboard to schedule your exam.

-Please see page 26 for instructions on creating an online account and submitting your application.
+Please see page 29 for instructions on creating an online account and submitting your application.